Living Room Winter Decor Decorating Ideas

 All these things are naturally in shades of beige, ecru, taupe, cream, browns, and natural wood tones.
 These elements have warmth to them.

-Although I don’t remember this being mentioned, I stayed away from metallics.
+For winter decor, I stayed away from metallics.
 We love silver, gold and copper for the holidays, but they can have a cold vibe.
 I either put away my metallic pieces or moved them to the background.

 The only metallic I included was this vintage galvanized “crate” because it has a warm matte finish.